rovertronic/Mario-Builder-64/README.md

 Requirements are the same as regular SM64, however a GCC MIPS cross compiler is also required.
 If you're on Debian-like Linux, you can use the ``gcc-mips-linux-gnu`` package.
 The toolchain that comes with my SDK is also supported.

+## Additional Prerequisites

+BinPNG (the CI texture converter) requires some python3 dependencies.
+Use pip to install them.

+``pip install pypng bitstring``

 ## UNFLoader support

 The repository supports UNFLoader for debugging.